gnosischain/documentation/docs/bridges/Token Bridge/amb-bridge.md

 #### Foreign Network to Home Network

 1. User calls `foo()` on the originating contract
-2. Originating contract calls `requireToPassMessage()` on Foreign Bridge contract, and encodes `foo()`, target address, and includes some tokens for gas.
+2. Originating contract calls `requireToPassMessage()` on Foreign Bridge contract, and encodes `foo()`, target address, and gas limit used on the other chain for executing a message.
 3. `UserRequestForAffirmation` event is emitted, and listening validators relay the message to the Home side where signatures are collected
 4. `executeAffirmation()` is called on the Home Bridge contract by a validator once enough signatures are collected.
 5. Home bridge contract decodes the message and calls `foo()` on the target contract.